 In terms of this Law the pertinent expressions are understood as follows:

-a) ) A whistleblower: any person who, having a reasonable conviction about reliability of information to which he or she has access and which would constitute a reason to blow the whistle/ a disclosure of wrongdoing, makes it known to a third party or third parties by way of administrative or jurisdictional disclosure of the wrongdoing, or through a channel especially established for this purpose.
+a) ) A whistleblower: any person who, having a reasonable belief about reliability of information to which he or she has access and that would constitute a reason to blow the whistle/ a disclosure of wrongdoing, makes it known to a third party or third parties by way of administrative or jurisdictional disclosure of the wrongdoing, or through a channel especially established for this purpose.
 Any person who makes such a report in exchange for financial remuneration or payment in the form of assets of any kind is not considered to be a whistleblower.
 Apart from this exception, the motivation of the whistleblower is irrelevant.

-b) Information constituting a reason to blow the whistle / disclosure of wrongdoing: any information which, presented together with evidence supporting the claim or reliable indications thereof, provides basic grounds for suspecting the possible perpetration of illegal activity or wrongdoings, the consequences of which affect not only the authority or private entity concerned but extend beyond them to harm or threaten the public interest.
+b) Information constituting a reason to blow the whistle / disclosure of wrongdoing: any information that, presented together with evidence supporting the claim or reliable indications thereof, provides basic grounds for suspecting the possible perpetration of illegal activity or wrongdoings, the consequences of which affect not only the authority or private entity concerned but extend beyond them to harm or threaten the public interest.

 c) Facilitator: this is a natural person or legal entity who or which contributes, assists or aids the whistleblower to reveal or make public information constituting reason to blow the whistle / disclosure of wrongdoing.

-Article 4.- Information that constitutes reason to blow the whistle / disclosure of wrong-doing
+Article 4.- Information that constitutes reason to blow the whistle / disclosure of wrongdoing

 1. Activity giving rise to whistleblowing may be illegal practice and wrongdoing which harm and threaten the public interest, independently of whether they have already been carried out, are in the process of being carried out, or are to be carried out, or whether they occur within or outside state borders.